bsaiashish/Sentimental-Analysis-from-LIVE-Twiiter-Feed/README.md

 ![](https://1.bp.blogspot.com/-aTLb-Gnz3mg/XkwW03gZWNI/AAAAAAAAR94/4nAoCAKTDiMRBGE8GQEsQgl8bPsZhVQAQCLcBGAsYHQ/s320/sent_gif2.gif)

+## Suggestion:
+Run nltk20 and then nltk21 python files.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.